|Applies To||RSA Product Set: Security Analytics, NetWitness Logs & Network|

 |Issue||What is the difference between Source IP (ip.src), Destination IP (ip.dst), Originating IP (orig_ip) and Alias IP (alias.ip) meta keys in RSA Security Analytics / NetWitness Logs & Network?|

 The ip.src and ip.dst meta are extracted from IP headers of the packet and represent Source and Destination IP addresses.

-The alias.ip meta is extracted from DNS response when resolving name to IP address.
-Eg if you request DNS name for www.example.com server will respond with X.X.X.X and this IP address is then recorded as alias.ip meta.
+The alias.ip meta is extracted from DNS response when resolving a name to IP address.
+E.g: if you request DNS name for www.example.com and the DNS server responds with X.X.X.X, this IP address is then recorded as alias.ip meta.